Rust RPC Client (Experimental)

 }

-Behind the scenes it uses reqwestβ for HTTP requests, jsonschemaβ for client-side validation, some other libraries.
+}Under the hood, it uses reqwest for HTTP, jsonschema for client-side validation, and other common crates.

 A controller like this: